The SUN Safety Committee works with the Stapleton community and the Denver Police to increase awareness around safety in the neighborhood.

 - homeowners should prepare their home for trick-or-treaters by removing obstacles from the front yard, restraining dogs and other animals, and lighting the house well

-As a reminder, please be our guest at the District Two 17th annual Halloween party on Sunday October 31st from 5pm until 8pm located at the Denver Police Academy 2155 N. Akron Way.
-This is one half blocks north of Montview Bl at Yosemite St.
+Please be our guest at the annual Halloween party on October 31st from 5pm until 8pm located at the Denver Police Academy 2155 N. Akron Way.
+This is one half block north of Montview Blvd. at Yosemite St.

 Safety Committee Reports